Historical Context for the SW Portland Trolleys

 Engraving from 'West Shore Magazine' - people recreating at River View Cemetery.
 Inset shows the superintendent’s lodge, 1884.

 Further spurring trolley development was the creation of Fulton Park, a subdivision platted in 1888 on the hillside above the settlement of Fulton.
-Real estate development was a common incentive for many of the trolley lines in Portland, and the F Line was no exception.
+Real estate development was a common incentive for many of the trolley lines in Portland, and the FP Line was no exception.
 The Metropolitan Railway Company was started by the owners of Fulton Park, who also had banking and familial connections to River View Cemetery.
-By 1891, their F Line was serving both Fulton Park and the cemeteries.
+By 1891, their FP Line was serving both Fulton Park and the cemeteries.
 See [Fulton Park Real Estate Available!]

 Interurbans, Automobiles…and Trolleys Again!